wrkzcoin/wrkzcoin/LITENODE.md

 # Lite Node

+> A shorter, cross-linked version of this page is published at
+> <https://docs.wrkz.work/guides/lite-node/>.
+This file stays the long form.

 A lite node stores **full block data only from a chosen height upward**.
 Below that height it keeps just the indexes that later blocks actually need: key output info, spent key images, per-amount output counts, and block headers.
 The block bodies, transaction